Public Affairs Digital Communications

 Focus on the good

-Even though digital communications should be appropriate for the time we are in, people are craving positivity.
+Even though digital communications should be appropriate for the time we are in (and it’s necessary for thought leaders to tackle difficult issues) people are craving positivity.
 If your organization is participating in community service, facilitating community connections, or has an inspirational story, mix that into your content calendar.
-It helps you connect with your audience and can help you be viewed as a leader in the community.
+It helps you connect with your audience and be viewed as a leader in the community.

 Keep an eye on the future

-While every organization has had to pivot their communications strategies for the time being, take the time to reevaluate your long-term plans and consider this an opportunity to invest in your future.
-Determine what it is your company stands for, build up your audience and think about how your communications efforts now can set you up for success down the line.
+While every organization has had to pivot their communications strategies over the last several months, take the time to reevaluate your long-term plans and consider this an opportunity to invest in your future.
+Determine what it is your company stands for, build up your audience, and think about how your communications efforts now can set you up for success down the line.

 Be genuine and transparent